 Things to do in Amsterdam City Centre

-With a heritage that stretches back centuries, Amsterdam Centrum buzzes with sights and attractions to enjoy for all kinds of visitors to the Dutch capital.
-Meandering through the cobbled streets, you’ll find market squares and jenever tasting rooms, elegant courtyard gardens hidden behind canal houses, age-old churches, world-class museums, department stores and luxury boutiques.
-Explore the area from the waterways on an unmissable canal cruise or navigate on foot using a themed walking route.
+With a heritage that stretches back centuries, Amsterdam's city centre buzzes with sights and attractions of all kinds.
+Wandering along the cobbled streets, you’ll find world-class museums and age-old churches, market squares and tasting rooms, tranquil courtyard gardens hidden behind canal houses, as well as the hustle and bustle of department stores and luxury boutiques.
+Explore the city from the water on an unmissable canal cruise or navigate on foot using a themed walking route.

 Get stuck into the Museum Quarter